bevyengine/rfcs/rfcs/41-ui-navigation.md

 while using `world_to_viewport` in `MoveParam` for gamepad navigation.
 (or completely omitting gamepad support by providing a stub `MoveParam`)

+## Future possibilities

+### New and better mouse picking!

+Since the focus algorithm does not handle input, it is not relevant to how we chose which entity is focused.

+The input methods can be interchanged without having to change or update the navigation plugins.

+### Multiple cursors

+A non-so-uncommon pattern of video games (especially split-screen) is to have two different players handle two different cursors on screen.

+The current design assumes a unique cursor navigating the menus and can't account for multi-cursor.
+However, it seems not fundamentally impossible to add multiple cursors.

+It would require modifying the `NavRequest` to include a sort of ID to identify which cursor originated the request, and keeping track in the `FocusState` which cursor the `Focused`, `Activated` and `Prioritized` variants are for.

 ## Drawbacks and design limitations